AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/letsWriteSomeCode.md

 # Let's Write Some Code

-## HTML is for Content
+## Create the Main Section

-We use HTML to insert our content into the page.
+The main thing to not about HTML is: HTML is for Content.
+We use HTML to organize our content on the web page.
 Text, images, video, forms, PDFs, etc... are all created by the HTML tags we use.

-Some tags like **Header**, **Main**, and **Footer** are used to group together multiple pieces of content.
+Some elements like **Header**, **Main**, and **Footer** are used to group together multiple smaller pieces of content.

-Let's create a Main tag to hold all of the content.
+Let's create a Main element to hold the informational content of this web page.
 Be sure to follow along in CodePen.
-It looks like this:
+Copy/Paste the following code into your CodePen text editor:

 ```html
   <main id="box">